ToontjeM/efmvagrant/README.md

 To clean up the demo environment you just have to run `99-deprovision.sh`.
 This script will remove the virtual machines and the cluster configuration.

 ## TODO / To fix
+Need to use the `efm create-standby` command in sctipt 9 to create a new standby.